Exerg/WaitFreeCollections/README.md

 Note that the `Clang-format` target does not produce anything.
 It just run the clang formatter.
-Also the target needs to be called explicitly.
+Also this target needs to be called explicitly.

 For more details, see the [CMakeLists.txt](CMakeLists.txt) file.